EllaCloudCannon/sendit-hugo-template/content/about.md

   - _bookshop_name: global/counter
     title: Built for your
     title_suffix: Business
-    description: We've built Sendit from the ground up the help grow your business faster.
+    description: We've built Sendit from the ground up the help grow your business faster..
     alternateStyle: true
     numbers:
       - number: 200